Diamondbacks vs. Giants Prediction

 Public Betting Trends

-The Giants are just 33-69 in their last 102 games following a win and have dropped five of their last seven games when playing the third game of a series.
+The Giants are 7-3 in their last 10 home games and 6-1 in their last seven home games versus a right-handed starter.